Scholarship Program - Now Open

 - Supervisor OR host must be an OARSI member-not necessarily both.

-Summary, experimental plan and proposed budget (max 5 pages).
+Summary, experimental plan (max 5 pages).

 Letter from the host indicating support for the proposed research plan and describing the elective rotation’s expected benefits and outcome(s); Include resources/infrastructure at the host institution that will facilitate achieving the aims of the rotation.